 - a mid-term review must be submitted, this will be at the mid-point of your project

-- on completion of the project we will ask recipients to complete an assessment of the work completed, this is to help both you and us to understand the benefits that have resulted from the project
+- on completion of the project we will ask recipients to complete an evaluation of the work completed, this is to help both you and us to understand the benefits that have resulted from the project

 - we would like to promote our partnership working in the press and on social media; successful applicants must be willing to participate in promotional activity and publicity material if appropriate